Hailey0528/CarND-Behavioral-Cloning-P3/writeup.md

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+This project is using convolutional neural network to predict the steering angle of a car.
+The CNN architecture from NVIDIA for End to End Learning for Self-Driving Cars is the initial architecture.
+Dropout is added to avoid the overfitting.
+With the trained model the car can drive well in the Udacity Simulator.

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
-[image4]: ./image/Angle_Distribution.jpg "Angle_Distribution.jpg"
+[image1]: ./image/Angle_Distribution.jpg "Angle_Distribution.jpg"
-[image5]: ./image/flipping.jpg "flipping"
+[image2]: ./image/flipping.jpg "flipping"
-[image6]: ./image/Preprocessing.jpg "Preprocessing"
+[image3]: ./image/Preprocessing.jpg "Preprocessing"

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

 I used CNN architecture of NVIDIA for End to End Learning for Self-Driving Cars.
-The input of the model is The model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The input of the model is The model consists of a convolution neural network with 5x5, 3x3 filter sizes and depths between 24 and 64 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 139-155), and the data is normalized in the model using a Keras lambda layer (code line 138).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 158).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 161).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 161).

 #### 4. Appropriate training data